USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/variables.md

 {% include accordion title="Variables not persisting across sessions" class="outline" controls="var-debug-6" %}
 <div id="var-debug-6" class="accordion_content" markdown="1">
-**SYMPTOMS:** Custom variables work as expected during a shell session but need to be redefined after logging out or starting a new terminal session, causing repeated manual configuration.
+**SYMPTOMS:** Custom variables work as expected during a shell session but need to be redefined after logging out or starting a new terminal session, causing repeated manual configuration. <br>
 **CAUSE:** This happens because variables set in the current shell are temporary and not saved in the user's startup files, preventing them from being automatically available in new sessions.

 **SOLUTIONS:** <br>
 Add the `export` statement to your shell startup file (`~/.bashrc`) to perist a variable for future shell sessions: